Mac Test Drive Deployment

 If you wish to use a proxy server for your Test Drive, you will need to add your proxy information to your:

-1. System’s environment variables before your installation and
+1. System’s environment variables before your installation

 2. InsightCloudSec environment variables after your installation